West Virginia Registered Agent

 Does West Virginia Require a Registered Agent?

 Yes.
-The state of West Virginia mandates that each corporation and LLC appoint a registered agent, also known as an “agent for service of process.”
+The state mandates that each West Virginia LLC and corporation appoint a registered agent, also known as an “agent for service of process.”
 Beyond legal compliance, a registered agent guarantees you’ll receive critical information with the speed, reliability, and confidentiality you deserve.

 That’s because in West Virginia, a process server (the individual delivering your service of process) will attempt to serve your agent for service of process first.
 If you haven’t appointed a registered agent, or if they can’t be served, a process server may also serve your corporation’s secretary at the principal office via registered or certified mail with a return receipt requested.